alexg9520/osgi-core-platform/README.md

 # OSGi Core

-OSGi Core is used to setup a framework for running an Java application using OSGi.
+OSGi Core is used to setup a framework for running a Java application using OSGi.
 Currently supports:
 - `ssh console`
 - `connecting to ActiveMQ for events`
 - `using .env file for variables`